Customer Experience

 This is the image of an employee satisfaction survey created via the employee feedback tool, Surveysensum.

 An employee satisfaction survey is a simple but effective method to gauge employee satisfaction.
 Such a survey is conducted on an annual or bi-annual basis.
 Therefore, it is longer and has more in-depth questions to help companies get a broad but clear snapshot of employee sentiments.
+You can use HR software to track employee satisfaction and performance, making it easier to analyze the data and implement necessary changes based on the survey results.

 You can curate a list of both open-ended and close-ended questions for such a survey.
 Here are a few examples of employee satisfaction survey questions.
 You can create similar questions that give you reliable answers.